-The addresses of fan motors depend on the type of unit and the number of fans installed in it.
+The addresses of fan motors depend on the type of unit and the offer configuration (with automation / without automation).
 The addresses given in the diagram refer to standard AHUs.
-In the case of units with FanWall type fans (e.g. in Ventus Compact units), the addresses of individual fans will be different.
-Similarly to analogue I / O, please refer to the diagram generated for the specific application code (supplied with the control panel).)
+In the case of units with FanWall type fans (e.g. in VENTUS Compact units), the addresses of individual fans will be different.
+Similarly to analogue I/O, please refer to the diagram generated for the specific application code (supplied with the control panel).)